-- 1. Midterm exams (x2) (30% each) - a.
+- 1. Midterm exams (X2) (26.5% each) - a.
 They will each be a 50 minute exam conducted in class (see schedule) - b.
 The material examined will be explained in the lecture - c.
 The format will be exclusively multiple choice expect 50 questions - 2.
-Final exam (40%) - a.
-It will be a 2 hour exam scheduled by the registrar on the entire course - b.
-It will have two components: - c.
-70% of the questions will cover material from Part IV (ie. Topics 9-12) (see schedule) - d.
-30% of the guestions will be from Parts I, II, and III - e.
-Hint: for this exam you should focus on those topics that have recurred in different parts of the course. - f.
+Final exam (27%) - a.
+It will be a 2 hour exam scheduled by the registrar on the entire course however there will be an emphasis on part III. - b.
 The format will be exclusively multiple choice